erickbytes/lofipython/content/blog/automating-pytest-on-windows-with-a-bat-file-python-task-scheduler-and-box.rst

 #.
 Creating a text file with any failing tests in a Box folder, if found
 #.
 Then Box emails me if any test fails.

-**Final Thoughts on the .bat**

 This was the first time I successfully deployed a Windows batch file.
 It took me many tries and googling to properly format of the .bat file.
 They are worth understanding and seem to open up many possibilities on Windows.
 In this case it was a "glue" piece that allowed me to accomplish my goal, automated testing and alerts for my python scripts.

-**Life is in the journey.**

 What we learn along the way shapes us.
-Learning to use these resources together has been a giant step towards writing more reliable python programs.
-It has improved my knowledge of Windows OS scripting, which can sometimes be a handy substitute or complement to python.
+Learning to use shell commands with Python scripts extends their abilities to help you get stuff done.
+I've benefitted from improving both my Windows and Ubuntu shell knowledge, which can sometimes be a handy substitute or complement to python.
 Now, time to write more tests.
 Thanks for reading!

 **See also:**

-`pytest plugins <_wp_link_placeholder>`__

 `pytest-csv <https://pypi.org/project/pytest-csv/>`__: write test results to a csv with this plugin

-I wrote another post compiling peoples' thoughts on testing `here <https://pythonmarketer.wordpress.com/2019/12/05/a-collection-of-software-testing-opinions-for-python-and-beyond/>`__.
+Read more about software testing in my post `here <https://lofipython.com/a-collection-of-software-testing-opinions-for-python-and-beyond/>`__.